 Tikal Mayan Ruins

-History-lovers must venture into Guatemala for the day to explore these ancient Mayan temples and ruins, including the Lost World Pyramid and the Temple of the Grand Jaguar.
+History lovers must visit Guatemala for the day to explore these ancient Mayan temples and ruins, including the Lost World Pyramid and the Temple of the Grand Jaguar.

 Monkey River Nature Tour

 Enjoy a boat tour of Monkey River!
 Enjoy a pleasant boat ride while being on the lookout for howler monkeys.

 Cave Tubing and Zip Lining at Jaguar Paw

-Adventure-seekers will get a thrill out of a day trip to Jaguar Paw and participating in the jungle hike, tubing through dark caves and ziplining through the Belizean rainforest.
+Adventure seekers will get a thrill out of a day trip to Jaguar Paw to take a jungle hike, tube through dark caves and ziplinine through the Belizean rainforest.

 Bocawina Zip Line & Waterfall Rappelling

 Adventure can be taken up a notch at Bocawina Zip Line and Waterfall Rappelling.
-Zipline on the largest zipline in Belize and/or repel down the 500-foot Antelope Falls or the smaller Bocawina Falls.
+Fly on the largest zipline in Belize and/or repel down the 500-foot Antelope Falls or the smaller Bocawina Falls.